Skip to content

 “I never really wanted to have my fingerprints in the system or anything like that, so when I found out, I was kind of shocked,” he said

 “It’s a lot of work, and it's very easy to make a mistake.
-That's mainly why I haven't really started the process again, even though I really need to,” Girard said.
+That's mainly why I haven't really started the process again, even though I really need to,” Michael said.

 Should schools consider implementing programs to help students with the legal name change?

-“It would be really helpful and convenient, I think, if it were more hands-on instead of just telling you, 'Here, go do this,'” Girard said.
+“It would be really helpful and convenient, I think, if it were more hands-on instead of just telling you, 'Here, go do this,'” Michael said.

 Connecting with the community can also be difficult.
 It can be hard to find people you are comfortable with in a new space.

-When it comes to queer spaces, Girard said he is having trouble finding his footing.
+When it comes to queer spaces, Michael said he is having trouble finding his footing.

 "It's good here at MSVU.
-They have a lot of spaces,” Girard said.
-“It's always been known as an accepting place, which is why they have a club, but even still, the club doesn't have a lot of people in it.”
+They have a lot of spaces,” Michael said.
+“It's always been known as an accepting place, which is why they have a club, but even still, the meeting didn't have many people there.”

 At Humber, the LGBTQ+ Resource Centre is in Room E140 beside the Lecture Theatre at North campus and is open from 9 a.m. to 4 p.m.
 Monday through Friday for drop-ins.
 At the Lakeshore campus, it is in the Wellness Centre in Room WEL211.